-If an illicit discharge has occurred, the Director of Facilities and Safety will then document the report with the IDDE Tracking Form provided in Appendix B. The Director of Facilities and Safety shall also complete the Reportable Discharge Form in Appendix C for documentation purposes.
-Facilities staff should be familiar with these forms to assist with providing the necessary information required to complete the forms.
-Refer to the guidance in Appendix D for more in-depth procedures to follow if an illicit discharge is detected.
+If an illicit discharge has occurred, the Director of Facilities and Safety or designee will then document the report with the Illicit Discharge Log in the MS4 Tracking spreadsheet.
+Facilities staff should be familiar with these forms to assist with providing the necessary information required.
+Refer to the guidance in Appendix B for more in-depth procedures to follow if an illicit discharge is detected.